Welcome to Our Subscribers New and Old!

 Chris and Heidi at the "Faith and Medicine Conference", Atlanta, Georgia, February 2022

 So, we want to send out a big ‘thank you’ to you, our readers and viewers!
 Your interest and encouragement are helping us get the word out on behalf of the defenseless organ donor.
 Protecting organ donors is a subject much neglected, even by the church and the pro-life movement.
 As a result, even churched families are ill-equipped and unprepared when a loved one becomes seriously ill, and medical ‘experts’ approach them with the proposal of considering organ harvest.
 Because fifty years of debate amongst medical professionals has not changed the grievous practice of removing organs from very ill, but still living people, we are exposing unethical organ procurement practices to the public.
 With your help, we can bring this discussion into the public square and protect vulnerable people at the end of life.
 So, keep sharing and responding to our articles!
 We read all your emails and always appreciate your insights and news tips.
-Check back for new upcoming events and website features: we hope to have a ‘Survivors’ page soon, celebrating the many people who were given a diagnosis of brain death, and lived to tell the tale!
+Check back for new upcoming events and website features, and don't forget to look at our Survivors page, celebrating the many people who were given a diagnosis of brain death, and lived to tell the tale!